Welcome

 September 2010: On Saturday 4th September, BBC Radio 4 broadcast an unusual documentary, "Stock Car Sewell" [link below].
 Brian Sewell is a famously "lah-di-dah"

-art critic and aesthete, once described as 'the only person who makes the Queen sound common'.
+art critic, once described as 'the only person who makes the Queen sound common'.
 A journalist and one-time Christie's art

-consultant, Sewell was also a close friend of Sir Anthony Blunt.
+consultant, Sewell was a close friend of Sir Anthony Blunt.

 But Brian Sewell the suave gentleman has